Teascade/reid-llvm/documentation/README.md

 - **Binary operations** (such as add/sub/mult)
 - **Unary operations** (such as !value or -value)
 - **Function calls**, to invoke a predefined function with given parameters
+- **Associated function calls**, to invoke a predefined function on a certain *associated type* with given parameters.
 - **Block-expressions**, which can return a value to the higher-level expression if they have a statement with a soft-return.
 Otherwise they return void.
 - **If-expressions**, which can execute one of two expressions depending on the